15-07-2023 Published: our working paper on housing rights in the EU

-Working paper Assessing housing rights in the selected EU countries
+Working paper Assessing housing rights in the selected EU countries: revised version

-EuSocialCit researchers from Lithuanian Centre for Social Sciences have just published their working paper Assessing housing rights in the selected EU countries.
+EuSocialCit researchers from Lithuanian Centre for Social Sciences have just published a revised version of their working paper Assessing housing rights in the selected EU countries.

 The study aims to explore the state of the housing rights across the European Union (EU) countries and the instruments through which the EU supports housing as a social right.
 The sub-task, then, is to evaluate the state of the housing rights in selected EU countries, representing typical welfare state models and housing policy traditions: Denmark, the Netherlands, Belgium, Spain, Lithuania, and Poland.